MALVERN HOUSE SAFEGUARDING & CHILD PROTECTION POLICY

 3.1 GENERAL MONITORING AND WELFARE:

-• A risk analysis for all aspects of the student experience has been conducted for under 18s.
-This is available to staff on the p drive (and t drive for teachers) and is highlighted during staff inductions and training.
+A risk analysis for all aspects of the student experience has been conducted for under 18s.
+This is highlighted to staff during staff inductions and training.

 3.2 TEACHING: